niwla23/smartdashboard/README.md

 ![Screenshot](screenshots/screen1.png)

 ## Usage
+### pre-generated
+ - download the latest release
+ - unpack it to your webroot
+ - put your config in `configs` folder.
+You can use the existing files as examples. (you can also have it somewhere else if CORS is allowed)
+ - go to `http:<host>:<port>/config` and set the values
+ - enjoy your dashboard

+### Self generated

  - clone this repo
  - run `yarn`
  - put your config in static/configs folder. (you can also have it somewhere else if CORS is allowed)